-The Act has introduced 7.5% Excise duty on betting, gaming, price competition (on amount charged/ paid to participate), lottery (excluding charitable lotteries) for the amount wagered or staked.
-The excise duty of 20% was first introduced by the Finance Act 2019 but the same was removed by the Finance Act, 2020.
+Currently, there is no excise duty on betting.
+The Bill proposes to charge a 20% Excise duty on betting for the amount wagered or staked.
+The excise duty was first introduced by the Finance Act 2019 but the same was removed by the Finance Act 2020.
 The objective of this amendment is to expand the revenue collection on excise duty.